West Ardsley: Location and boundaries

-West Ardsley appears on ordnance survey 1:50,000 map sheet 104.
+West Ardsley appears on Ordnance Survey 1:50,000 map sheet 104.
 However, the nearby settlement of East Ardsley (or Ardsley East) is in larger print.
 In truth, although there are many roadsigns pointing to "West Ardsley" and some clubs and local organisations refer to it in their name, there is no one single, self-contained area with the name.
 The hamlets of Tingley, Hill Top, Upper Green and Common Side have merged through urban sprawl whilst Woodkirk remains isolated.
 The post office took the decision to classify all addresses in the former area as "Tingley, Wakefield" whilst Woodkirk remains separate and comes under Dewsbury's address.

 Possessing a WF postcode in the WF3 (Wakefield) postcode area while the village telephone numbers are "0113", the Leeds prefix.

+In 1931 the civil parish had a population of 4255.
+On 1 April 1937 the parish was abolished and merged with Morley.
 West Ardsley was part of the Ardsley Urban district 1894–1937, which also included Tingley and East Ardsley and was then part of Morley Municipal borough 1937–1974.
 The village once formed part of the former Municipal Borough of Morley, and is still classed as part of Morley in the census.
 However, it is technically separate, and is not governed by Morley Town Council.

-The area sits in the Ardsley and Robin Hood ward of Leeds City Council – which elects three city councillors – and the Morley and Outwood parliamentary constituency.
+The area sits in the Ardsley and Robin Hood ward of Leeds City Council – which elects three city councillors – and the Leeds South West and Morley parliamentary constituency.

 There is a historic parish of West Ardsley, whose parish boundaries all fall within the "Ardsley and Robin Hood" ward.